Translate

 1405 TB-30

-Today, 15248 Alpha Jet A is stored in hangar 2/3 embellished with its Tiger colours.
+Today, 15248 Alpha Jet A is stored in hangar 2/3, embellished with its Tiger colours.

-An iconic moment in the markings of 20+99 F-104 preserved and painted for the departure of the German airforce from Beja
+An iconic moment in the markings of 20+99 F-104 preserved and painted for the departure of the German air force from Beja

 Day four, and it was Monte-real.

 Monte-Real was my last day with the Força Aérea Portuguesa.
-Supposedly, this was the day the first F-16s were due to arrive in Portugal for the Força Aérea Portuguesa, but sadly they were delayed en route.
+Supposedly, this was the day the first F-16s were due to arrive in Portugal for the Força Aérea Portuguesa, but sadly, they were delayed en route.

 Not at all disappointing, though, with the A-7s carrying out missions throughout the day.

 15547 TA-7P mission over.
-Sadly, today, this aircraft has been scrapped.
+Sadly, this aircraft has been scrapped today.

 15545 TA-7 in the sun shelter at Monte-real.